 How much does the Copenhagen Card cost?

 The Copenhagen Card is available for adults and children (10-15 years).
-You can buy it online or on site at a sales point.
+You can buy it online or on site at a point of sale.

-- Young people over 16 years pay the full price.
+- Young people aged 16 and over pay the full price.

-- One adult can take 2 children under the age of 10 with them free of charge.
+- An adult can take 2 children under the age of 10 with them free of charge.

-The current prices for the Copenhagen Card are as follows:
+The following prices currently apply for the Copenhagen Card: